top-comengineer/wcvendors/readme.txt

 = Version 2.0.8 - 25th June 2018 =

-* Added: Ability to uninistall the plugin including advanced options
+* Added: Ability to uninstall the plugin including advanced options
 * Added: Option to assign media to vendor when assigning product
 * Added: All references to vendor changed to an option to rename vendors
 * Added: Sold by separator option #420